 This roasted Cornish hen recipe is an easy and elegant way to make a meal that’s quick enough for a busy weeknight, yet fancy enough for a special occasion.
 The hens are coated in butter, garlic and herbs, then cooked in the oven for perfectly tender and juicy results every time.

-My mom used to make Cornish hen all the time when I was growing up, and it was always so fun to eat these “baby chickens”.
+My mom used to make this Cornish game hen recipe all the time when I was growing up, and it was always so fun to eat these “baby chickens”.
 My version of this dish includes plenty of fresh herbs, and a rich butter rub that makes the skin golden brown and keeps the meat juicy.

 - The best way to gauge when your Cornish hens are done is to use a meat thermometer.
 Insert the probe into the thickest part of the bird without touching any bone.
 The temperature should read at least 165 degrees F when the birds are done.